Sterling rises as dollar weakens, approaching $1.30 | Business

 Sterling rises as dollar weakens, approaching $1.30

-Sterling benefited as the dollar weakened, rising 0.3%, but was flat against the euro on Wednesday, as the impression grew that the rest of the world was handling the coronavirus pandemic better than the United States.
+Sterling benefited as the dollar weakened on Wednesday, rising 0.3%, but was flat against the euro, as the impression grew that the rest of the world was handling the coronavirus pandemic better than the United States.

-The pound rose to above $1.29 to a five-month high of $1.2977, close to its pre-coronavirus levels.
-It was unchanged versus the euro at 90.66 pence.
-Overnight implied volatility gauges in sterling/dollar rose to a month-and-a-half high of nearly 11, suggesting traders were prepared for some price turbulence on Wednesday.
+The pound rose to a five-month high of $1.2977, close to its pre-coronavirus levels, before settling at $1.2965, up 0.3% on the day.
+It was up 0.1% versus the euro at 90.58 pence.
+Overnight implied volatility gauges in sterling/dollar rose to a month-and-a-half high of nearly 11, suggesting traders were prepared for some price turbulence on.

 - READ MORE ON: